layer5io/istio-service-mesh-workshop/lab-2/README.md

 You can follow similar steps as described above to expose this service as well.

 ##### <a name="jaeger"></a> Jaeger
+On Istio 0.7.1, we can deploy Jaeger by:

 ```sh
 kubectl apply -n istio-system -f https://raw.githubusercontent.com/jaegertracing/jaeger-kubernetes/master/all-in-one/jaeger-all-in-one-template.yml